 I recently moved into a home where the light switches are all wrong.
-I was able to fix one problem, and the rest is a daily reminder that usability doesn’t just happen by itself.
+I was able to fix one problem, and the rest is a daily reminder that usability doesn’t just happen—it takes planning.

-In one pair of light switches, the left switch controlled a lamp to the right, and the right switch controlled a lamp to the left.
-The previous resident’s solution to this poor mapping was to put a red dot on one of the switches, presumably as a reminder.
-I put up with that for about 3 days, and then it was time to fix the mapping.
+On one wall, a pair of light switches was poorly mapped.
+The left switch operated a lamp to the right, and the right switch operated a lamp to the left.
+The previous resident’s solution to this confusing mapping was to put a red dot on one of the switches, presumably as a reminder.
+I put up with that for about three days.

 Now, the left switch is for the lamp on the left, and the right switch is for the lamp on the right.
 That’s natural mapping.

 If you want to read more about natural mapping, check out this blog about interaction design and usability.
 It presents a classic natural-mapping problem: on a kitchen stove, which dial controls which burner?